 Small patches can be glued.
 The repair will be visible when near the car.
 If you are looking for the best solution, you should consider replacing the convertible top.

-If you only have a small gap between the top fabric and the rear window a convertible top repair shop should be able to fix.
+If you only have a small gap between the top fabric and the rear window, a convertible top repair shop should be able to fix it.
 If the rear window glass has started to come off, it will be almost impossible to reattach it to the old fabric.

-First, you need to make sure you are following all the instructions in your owner's manual on how to operate the convertible top.
-If you are following all the steps but still can't get the top to go down it could be due to a bad convertible top relay, burned fuse, hydraulic pump needing to be replaced, defective limit switch, weak cylinder, or a hydraulic line leak.
+First, you need to make sure you follow all the instructions in your owner's manual on how to operate the convertible top.
+If you follow all the steps but still can't get the top to go down, it could be due to a bad convertible top relay, burned fuse, hydraulic pump needing to be replaced, and a defective limit switch, weak cylinder, or a hydraulic line leak.

-Slow convertible top movement can be caused by low hydraulic fluid level, worn lift cylinder or a pump that is failing.
+Slow convertible top movement can be caused by low hydraulic fluid level, worn lift cylinder, or a failing pump.